Where do I get Fox Point Oysters?

 Can I purchase pre-shucked oysters?

-How do I know if you will be at the Thursday or Saturday sales at the farm parking lot?
+How do I know if you will be at the Saturday sales at the farm parking lot on a particular day?

 Subscribe to the mailing list by signing up on the footer of each page of the website.
 I will send approximately one email per week with updates of changes.
 Or visit the Events Page.

 When purchasing directly from me, you will be receiving chilled oysters below 45 degrees.
 Oysters are fine to keep in a bag for the 20 minute car ride home.
 Any longer, bring a cooler with ice.
 Once oysters are cooled down, keep them that way.
 Put them in your fridge (which is around 42-45 degrees F) on plate or bowl away from hot things.
 Do not wash before storing and do not let them sit in standing water.
 Oyster can easily last one week if cared for properly.